 Dissertation Advisory Committee (DAC)

-Upon passing the qualifying exam, you will choose three faculty members to serve as your Dissertation Advisory Committee (DAC) along with your PI to oversee your dissertation research.
+Upon passing the qualifying exam, students will choose three faculty members to serve as their Dissertation Advisory Committee (DAC) along with their PI to oversee their dissertation research.

 The Mission of the DAC